 I used the elephant, whale and bunny patterns as on Etsy, but modified the colours for our nursery.
 I also designed a giraffe, penguin, tortoise and deer patterns of my own.
 I included the tortoise in his birth announcement sampler in the biggest frame.
 The fact that I designed the bulk of the patterns gave me the flexibility of making them the exact size I needed for the frames I had on hand.
 I used animal silhouettes I found online and traced them onto the patterns I had already drawn in CorelDraw.

 I also chose the colours for the designs to go with the nursery.
 We had bedding picked out in grey and aqua, and I wanted grey curtains.
-But I thought a bit of yellow will brighten up the room, so I incorporated the yellow into the patterns.
+But I thought a bit of yellow would brighten up the room, so I incorporated the yellow into the patterns.
 I used different shades of blue, yellow, grey and aqua/teal in the designs for a nice spectrum of colours.
-I chose what I had on hand in my cross stitch supplies to save costs.
+I chose what I had on hand in my cross-stitch supplies to save costs.

-After I stretched the designs for framing on mounting board, they were ready for the frames.
+After I stretched the designs for framing on the mounting board, they were ready for the frames.

 Free Printable Patterns

-I want to give you free printable cross stitch patterns as well to use for art in a nursery or playrooms.
+I want to give you free printable cross-stitch patterns as well to use for art in a nursery or playroom.
 The exact patterns for the elephant, whale and bunny is available for sale on Etsy, so I can’t offer you those for free.
 (This is not an affiliate link).
 So I made some silhouette animal cross stitch patterns to share with you.
 They are available in pdf format.
 I did not specify any colours.
 You can choose the colours to suit the room you are using them in.
-But I would suggest doing the backstitch border in black or a couple of shades darker than the cross stitch.
+But I would suggest doing the backstitch border in black or a couple of shades darker than the cross-stitch.

-You can download the free printable animal cross stitch patterns.
-To get access to them, please subscribe via email, and the password for the printables library will be sent to you.
+You can download the free printable animal cross-stitch patterns.
+To get access to them, please subscribe to my email list and the password for the printables library will be sent to you.
 If you are already a subscriber you can access the library here.
 The password is in every email I send out.